Operazione Locusta: Description

-Following the invasion and annexation of Kuwait by Iraq, on September 25, 1990 the Italian Government sent eight multirole fighter bombers Tornado IDS (plus two spare) to the Persian gulf.
-The Aircraft belonging to the 6th, 36th and 50th Stormo, were deployed to Al Dhafra Air Base, near Abu Dhabi, in the United Arab Emirates.
+Following the invasion and annexation of Kuwait by Iraq, on September 25, 1990 the Italian Government sent eight multirole fighter bombers Tornado IDS (plus two spares) to the Persian Gulf.
+The aircraft, belonging to the 6th, 36th, and 50th Stormo, were deployed to Al Dhafra Air Base, near Abu Dhabi, in the United Arab Emirates.

 These aircraft formed the "Autonomous Flight Department of the Italian Air Force in the Arabian Peninsula".
 The Department's staff, initially made up of 239 men, including twelve Carabinieri attached to the Air Operations Command for supervisory needs and military police, was subsequently brought to 314 elements.

-The deployment of Italian aircraft was part of the international security system implemented by UN Security Council Resolution 678.
+The deployment of Italian aircraft was part of the international security system implemented by United Nations Security Council Resolution 678.

 The use of Italian aircraft as part of the Desert Storm operation represented the first operational employment in combat missions of Italian Air Force aircraft after the end of World War II.